peritext/peritext/specification/sections/doc-resources_syntax.md

 Individual resources' models are inherited from collective models.

+Let's inspect for instance, the "image" resource model.
+It is on top of the following models inheritance tree : ``collective ==> usableResource ==> imageResource``.

-If, for instance, I take the "image" resource model, here is how its resource model should be built :
+Here is how its resource model should therefore be built :

 * first, populate ``image resource`` model with the ``collective.all`` properties
 * then, as image is a ``usableResource``, populate ``image resource`` model with the ``collective.usableResource`` properties (overwrite existing if needed)